varabyte/kobweb/README.md

 >
 > ```kotlin
 > @Suppress("PRIVATE_COMPONENT_VARIANT")
-> private val SomeCustomVariant = SomeCustomStyle.addVariant {
+> private val ExampleCustomVariant = ButtonStyle.addVariant {
 >   /* ... */
 > }
-> // Or, `private val _SomeCustomVariant`
+> // Or, `private val _ExampleCustomVariant`
 >
 > @InitSilk
 > fun registerPrivateVariant(ctx: InitSilkContext) {
+>   // When registering variants, using a leading dash will automatically prepend the bast style name.
+>   // This example here will generate the final name "button-example".
->   ctx.theme.registerVariant(SomeCustomStyle)
+>   ctx.theme.registerVariant("-example", ExampleCustomVariant)
 > }
 > ```
 >
 > However, you are encouraged to keep your variants public and let the Kobweb Gradle plugin handle everything for you.

-The idea behind component variants is that it gives the widget author power to define some base style along with one or more common tweaks that users might want to apply on top of it.
+The idea behind component variants is that they give the widget author power to define a base style along with one or more common tweaks that users might want to apply on top of it.
 (And even if a widget author doesn't provide any variants for the style, any user can always define their own in their own codebase.)